 The mission of the Department of English is to cultivate understanding, knowledge, and the application of the English language in a culturally diverse environment.
 The faculty teach literature, language arts, critical reading and thinking, and research techniques at the core curriculum level for all undergraduates and at the baccalaureate level for majors and minors.
 Through its courses and programs, the Department of English aims to equip students to succeed in academic endeavors in college as well as in graduate and professional schools and to prepare them to assume responsible, successful, and fulfilling roles in society.

-The Department of English offers courses leading towards two degrees, one undergraduate and one graduate.
-These include the Bachelor of Arts (B.A.)
-Degree in English, with two concentrations, Non-Teaching-Concentration I, and Teaching-Concentration II, and the Master of Arts (M.A.)
+The Department of English offers courses leading towards two degrees, one undergraduate, the Bachelor of Arts in English, and one graduate, the Master of Arts (M.A.)
 Degree in English.